The University of British Columbia

 Parents can be supportive and trusting, encourage independence, and provide a safety net.
 Here are some recommendations:

-• Familiarize yourself with campus resources and phone numbers.
+• Familiarize yourself with campus resources.

 • Check UBC Student Services’ dates and deadlines page for significant dates.